archphile/thepenguin/content/info.md

 &nbsp;
 ### content licensing

-The content of this blog is published under the terms of [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The texts of this blog are published under the terms of [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).